ProfCyberNaught/php_user_login_system/README.md

 10. Change the default login credentials

 If you are using XAMPP, use the following link to enable the Sodium Library: [Sodium Library - XAMPP](https://stackoverflow.com/questions/48287186/sodium-is-not-loading-on-xampp-php-7-2)<br />
-However, if you are using another environment, please check the online forums or software installation guides for your chosen application.
+However, if you are using another environment, please check the online forums or software installation guides for your chosen application.<br /><br />If you need advice about getting this project running locally (my local environment is Linux based), please do not create an issue, but jump on the Discussions board.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>